ClementNerma/Rave/docs/hybrid.md

   public func %get (key: K) : V;
   // Associate a value to a key
   public func %set (key: K, value: V);
-  // Get the size of the dictionary public func %size () : usize;
+  // Get the number of key/values pairs in the dictionary public func %size () : usize;
   // Delete a key (and the value it refers to) public func %unset (key: K);
   // Check if a key is known
   public func %has (key: K) : bool;
-  // Check if a key is contained in the dictionary public func %contains (value: V) : bool;
+  // Check if a value is contained in the dictionary public func %contains (value: V) : bool;
-  // Get the array of all keys
-  public func %keys () : Iterator<K>;
+  // Get an iterator on all keys public func %keys () : Iterator<K>;
-  // Get the array of all values public func %values () : Iterator<V>;
+  // Get an iterator on all values public func %values () : Iterator<V>;
 }
 ```